Best gaming routers in 2026: Boost your speeds and get lag-free gameplay with our top picks

 Reasons to avoid

-The Acer Predator Connect T7 might look like a slimmed down version of an Xbox Series X at first glance but it’s actually a Wi-Fi 7-powered mesh gaming router.
+The Acer Predator Connect T7 might look like a slimmed-down version of an Xbox Series X at first glance, but it’s actually a Wi-Fi 7-powered mesh gaming router.
 Available in black or white, this gaming router is very easy to set up, comes with built-in security software from Trend Micro and because it’s one of the best mesh Wi-Fi systems, you get excellent range too.

 While other gaming routers tend to have flashier designs, I really love the more subtle look of the Predator Connect T7.
-It does have built-in RGB lighting too but instead of being front and center, you just get a splash of color on top.
+It does have built-in RGB lighting, but instead of being front and center, you just get a splash of color on top.
 One other thing that really makes the Predator Connect T7 stand out is the fact that it uses Intel’s Killer Prioritization engine for peak gaming performance.

-As a high-end specialist, this mesh gaming router isn’t without its downsides, which include its higher $330 per device price and the fact that it’s not available in a multi-pack.
+As a high-end specialist, this mesh gaming router isn’t without its downsides, which include its higher $330-per-device price and the fact that it’s not available in a multi-pack.
 Furthermore, you are limited to just two gigabit output ports for wired devices, though you do get a 2.5 GbE input port and a USB-C port around back.

 If you want the wider coverage of a mesh router with gaming-level performance and a more subtle look, the Acer Predator Connect T7 is an excellent mesh Wi-Fi system with full Wi-Fi 7 support.

-Read our full Acer Predator Connect T7 review.
+- Read our full Acer Predator Connect T7 review

 The best gaming router for fiber internet